 Q) Regarding the House Benghazi Select Committee, should its investigation remain open-ended, or should the panel be given a deadline to complete its work?
 Please explain.

 A) We should learn from Benghazi so that we can better protect American diplomats but we need to stop the Witch Hunt.
+The committee needs a deadline.

 Q) What measures, if any, do you support to give U.S. authorities access to encrypted or “dark web” communications about potential terrorist plots?
 Please explain.

 A) It would seem to be foolish to leave any stone unturned when it comes to catching terrorists.
 Terrorists both foreign and domestic use the “Dark Web” to communicate amongst themselves and plan their next moves.
-I believe that U.S. law enforcement should have whatever access they need to catch terrorists on the “Dark Web”
+I believe that U.S. law enforcement should have whatever access they need to catch terrorists on the “Dark Web.”
+I do want to ensure that U.S. citizens’ rights are protected, so warrants must be used to tap their devices.

 Q) Do you support transferring the detention of terrorism suspects from Guantanamo Bay to the United States?
 Why or why not?

-A)
+A) I believe we have the strength as a country to have our justice system handle these prisoners, as we have numerous times before.
+Although difficult for some of our citizens to accept, I agree with the President that we must move forward and close Guantanamo.

 Gun violence: